EndemicMedia/claudecoder/docs/readme/index.md

 4. Apply the suggested changes to the pull request branch
 5. Add a comment to the pull request with a summary of the changes

-To use ClaudeCoder on a pull request:
+To use ClaudeCoderAction on a pull request:
 1. Create or edit a pull request
 2. Add the "claudecoder" label to the PR
 3. Wait for ClaudeCoder to process the PR and suggest changes